Kirchmajer/Gratitude/README.md

 3. **Choose a Suggestion**: Select from three refined gratitude statements
 4. **View History**: Switch to the History tab to see all your saved entries
 5. **Delete Entries**: Remove any entries you no longer want to keep
+6. **Test Mode**: Access testing tools via the "Test Mode" button in the bottom right corner

 ## Project Structure